 While still providing shelf stable items such as canned foods and dry pasta, the pantry is now focusing on providing fresh produce, meats, and dairy items to better serve the needs of its guests.
 The Eat Smart Marketplace allows guests to walk through the pantry, with a volunteer to help select items.
 This method is very popular with the pantry visitors, instead of handing out prearranged bags and ensures that the food given out will be used by those in need.

 The Eat Smart Marketplace now stands out as the best stocked food pantry in the city and is providing the most essential nutrients to those in need.
-If you are in need of food and you live in the above zip codes, please visit us during any of the listed days and hours.
-No referrals needed.
-Be sure to bring your I.D.
+If you are in need of food and you live in the above zip codes, please call (203) 367-9036 to sign up.